Making the most of Time in the field: Amphibian and Reptile Courses

 Snake Cover Board Protocol

 Ontario Nature developed a cover board protocol in 2018 and enlisted the assistance of a variety of individuals and organizations to test the protocol in 2019.
-The work continues annually and I currently have cover boards at three different sites in central Ontario.
+The work continues annually and I currently have cover boards at five sites in central Ontario.
 Each location is monitored in the spring and fall to record and monitor snake populations at the sites and to gather data for analysis of the efficacy of cover boards as a tool to detect trends in snake populations.